Anw survivor benefit

-The SVB considers that you are living with a partner if:
+The SVB will consider you to be living with a partner if you:

-- you live in the same house with someone who is 18 or older, and
+- spend more than half your time in the same house as someone aged 18 or over and you

 We refer to the person you share a house with as your 'partner'.
-This can be your husband, wife or friend, or a brother, sister, or grandchild.
+This could be your husband, wife or friend, or a brother, sister, or grandchild.